rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-Now it is easier to focus on the IssueFilter component where most of the logic for the prefetching of data is implemented.
-As mentioned before, the prefetching should happen when the user hovers the button.
-So there needs to be a prop for it and a callback function which is executed when someone hovers it.
-And indeed, there is such a prop (attribute) for a button (element).
-After all, we are dealing with HTML elements here.
+Now it is easier to focus on the IssueFilter component where most of the logic for data prefetching is implemented.
+Like before, the prefetching should happen when the user hovers over the button.
+There needs to be a prop for it, and a callback function which is executed when the user hovers over it.
+There is such a prop (attribute) for a button (element).
+We are dealing with HTML elements here.

 {{< highlight javascript "hl_lines=1 8" >}}
 const prefetchIssues = () => {};